Continuation-of-Ashford/ashford-docs/Guilds/Guild_rules.md

 It is essential that the guild writes an internal regulation to be respected, which sets out the reasons and objectives that each member must pursue, as well as the rules that each member must follow.
 It would also be good to define the order of the chain of command so that we know which orders to respect and by whom.
 All this must, of course, be decided by the founders of the guild.
 When chartering a new guild- these regulations and above described foundations are to be submitted to the Big Mans IOT regulate the creation of new guilds.

+# Guild Missions

+The sponsoring DM, or guest DM with the approval of the guild founder and sponsoring DM, will run sessions that pertain specifically to the goals of various guilds.
+These missions allow the guild as an entity separate from its participating members to take its own downtime, the effects of which are determined by a d100 (see below).
+These sessions will be exclusive to guild members with 1-2 open flex slots depending on the size of the mission.

 # Guild Leveling and Ranks

-The system is based on 5 Levels, in order to level up it is necessary to successfully complete a number of missions as shown in the GUILD EXP table.
-Obviously the more the guild rises the greater the number of successes necessary to increase its influence on Ashford and grow.
-The table also shows the maximum number of members that the guild can support and the minimum number of members needed to not drop in level.
-There are 5 different stages for a guild: the ranks, which give access to some benefits once reached.
-However, to move from one rank to the next you must have a minimum guild exp and a minimum number of members.
+The system is based on 5 Levels.
+In order to level up it is necessary to successfully complete a number of missions as shown in the GUILD EXP table.
+The more the guild rises the greater the number of successes necessary to increase its influence on Ashford and grow.
+The table also shows the maximum number of members that the guild can support and the minimum number of members needed to maintain that level.
+There are 5 different ranks for a guild, which give access to benefits once reached.
+To move from one rank to the next you must have a minimum guild exp and a minimum number of members.

 ➢ Popular (P): The organization is known to few common folk and carries out missions on commission requested by the people themselves who need help.
 At this stage there is a max of four characters that can be supported on a mission at a time from that guild.